drc-cs/SUMMER25-CS326/lectures/L9/slides.md

 [[slides]](https://drc-cs.github.io/SUMMER25-CS326/lectures/L3/#/)

 - Define the terms: training set, validation set, and test set and their primary uses.
+Know sources of data leakage.

 - Identify a scenario as a classification or regression problem.

-- Explain the KNN algorithm and how it works.
+- Understand the KNN algorithm and how it works.

-- Explain where the normal equation for linear regression comes from.
+- Know where the normal equation for linear regression comes from.

 - Be able to identify L1 and L2 regularization and explain at a high level how they work.

-- Understand the intuition behind the cross-entropy loss function.

 <!--s-->